nnevatie/paybacktime2/README.md

 Paybacktime 2
 =============

-Paybacktime 2 is a multiplayer X-COM-esque turn based tactics game for PC DOS.
+Paybacktime 2 is a multiplayer X-COM-esque turn based tactics game for MS-DOS.

 Originally developed during 1994-1997 by Niko Nevatie and Kari Luojus - later released as public domain with source code.